orsenthil/senthil.learntosolveit.com-deploy/posts/2007/03/03/ai-class-notes-2.md

-Virtual reality system help in designing the A.I system.
+{{% wikipedia article="Virtual reality" %}} system help in designing the A.I system.